alan2545/test2/README.md

     - misc.md(Miscellaneous) - this doc talks about other attributes of boilerplate.
 For example, .gitignore, .editorconfig, server Configuration etc.
     - TOC.md(Table of Context) - this doc is just like a table of contents in a book and it also has links that redirect the user to certain files they are looking for.
     - usage.md(Usage) - this doc is basically talks about how to use your code and explains what each file and documents means in the boilerplate
+##img
-    -img- this file is where you place your picture is you want to put them into your code
+ -  this file is where you place your picture is you want to put them into your code
  -  .gitignore - gitignore is where you place files that you want git to ignore.
 ## js(JavaScript)
-   - vendor
+   ###vendor
-     - jquery-3.3.1.min.js - this is just an update to jqeurt 3.3.1
+     - jquery-3.3.1.min.js - this is just an update to jquery 3.3.1
      - modernizr-3.6.0.min.js - modernizr as a whole is just a js library used to detect HTML5 features in certain browsers.
        - It just determines if the users browser has implemented said feature.
      - main.js - this is where the user includes all their plugins